 (h) to the Parliament is taken to be a reference to the Parliament of this State.

-[Section 52 amended by No. 55 of 2004 s.
+[Section 52 amended: No. 55 of 2004 s.
 136.]

 53. Conferral of functions and powers on State authorities

 (1) The authorities and officers of the State taken to be referred to in the Competition Code of Western Australia (by the operation of section 52) have the functions or powers expressed to be conferred on them by that Code.